elixir-cldr/cldr_calendars/README.md

 ## Getting Started

 Let's say you work for [Cisco Systems](https://cisco.com).
-Your financial year is around knowing that the year ends on the last Saturday of July.
+Your learn that the financial year ends on the last Saturday of July.
 To make things easy you'd like to compare the results of this financial year to last finanical year.
 And you'd like to know how many days are left this quarter in order to achieve your sales targets.

 Here's how we do that: